gabrielfior/ethernaut-solutions/README.md

 This project contains scripts and the contracts used for solving the Ethernaut exercises (https://ethernaut.openzeppelin.com/), produced by OpenZeppelin.

+Rename .env.sample to .env and add the required variables (specially RPC endpoints).

 For compiling the contracts:

 ```shell